Botany Bay Beach, Broadstairs, Kent

 Dungeness photo by fairlybuoyantcreative commons

 Bleak, eerie and strangely beautiful, Dungeness is a far cry from English seaside jollity.
-Europe’s largest shingle peninsula, it is, like other lonely stretches of the English coast, the site of a nuclear power station – although the sculpture garden at the late Derek Jarman’s Prospect Cottage adds artistic flavour.
+Europe’s largest shingle peninsula is the site of a nuclear power station – although the sculpture garden at the late Derek Jarman’s Prospect Cottage adds artistic flavour.
 Fragile flora and fauna thrive in the old gravel pits, and there is a popular and active RSPB reserve here.
-As with many beaches in Kent, it’s pebbly, but it’s well worth a visit just to soak in the lonely atmosphere, even if you don’t fancy a swim.
-Make sure you take your camera – Dungeness is packed full of potential arty shots.
-Find out more Dungeness beach here.
+As with many beaches in Kent, it’s pebbly, but it’s worth a visit to soak in the lonely atmosphere, even if you don’t fancy a swim.
+Make sure you take your camera – Dungeness is packed with potential arty shots.
+Find out more about Dungeness Beach.

 whitstable photo